SeleniumHQ/www.seleniumhq.org/src/main/rst/08_user_extensions.rst

 Accessors/Assertions
 --------------------
 All \ *get*\Foo and \ *is*\Foo methods on the Selenium prototype are added as accessors (storeFoo).
-For each accessor there is an assertFoo, verifyFooa nd waitForFoo registered.
+For each accessor there is an assertFoo, verifyFoo and waitForFoo registered.
 An assert method can take up to 2 parameters, which will be passed the second and third column values in the test.
 You can also define your own assertions literally as simple "assert" methods, which will also